cdtinney/tinney.dev/data/about/about.md

-I’m a software developer with a background in the media broadcast industry.
+I’m a software developer with a professional background in the media broadcast industry.
 I hold a Bachelors of Computer Science (Honours) degree from Carleton University, Canada.
 I specialize in web technologies.
 I’m passionate about high-quality engineering and positive user experiences.

-Core values:
+A few of my core values:

 * **Pragmatism** - I value taking the practical approach (within reason).
 * **Long-Term Thinking** - It's not always wise to rush and implement a quick solution if it impacts the chance of success over a longer period.